Lab 7: Using the Self-Service Portal to retrieve Encryption Recovery Key

 - Password: Pa$$w0rd

-- On the w11Client-01a desktop, double-click the Google Chrome icon.
+- On the w11Client-01a desktop, double-click the Google Chrome icon, then click the Don't sign in button.
+Click Skip, and click Got It.

 - Go to https://wsone.techseals.co/mydevice